vitejs/vite/docs/guide/api-vite-environment.md

 In the previous iteration, we had `executeUrl` and `executeEntryPoint` methods - they are now merged into a single `import` method.
 If you want to opt-out of the HMR support, create a runner with `hmr: false` flag.
 :::

-The Node module runner instance is accessible through `server.nodeModuleRunner`.
+The default SSR Node module runner instance is accessible through `server.ssrModuleRunner`.
 It isn't part of its associated environment instance because, as we explained before, other environments' module runners could live in a different runtime (for example for the browser, a module runner in a worker thread as used in Vitest, or an edge runtime like workerd).
-The communication between `server.nodeModuleRunner` and `server.environment('node')` is implemented through direct function calls.
+The communication between `server.ssrModuleRunner` and `server.ssrEnvironment` is implemented through direct function calls.
 Given a Vite server configured in middleware mode as described by the [SSR setup guide](#setting-up-the-dev-server), let's implement the SSR middleware using the environment API.
 Error handling is omitted.

 ```js
 app.use('*', async (req, res, next) => {